 In Irish tradition when the body was taken from the house, Keeners would sing a lament over the body, this tradition died out in the mid 20th Century.
-Grief is so often suppressed in our Western culture, In our striving for happiness does death and the sadness that follow encroach on our own sense of mortality so much that it has to be pushed to one side.
-“Our grief now is too contained.
+Grief is so often suppressed in our Western culture, in our striving for happiness does death and the sadness that follows encroach on our own sense of mortality so much that it has to be pushed to one side “Our grief now is too contained.
 We rely on taking anti-depressants.
-We go to a grief counsellor, but these people in a way, letting it all out, having a good scream, coming from the feet up, a good cry, a good purging.”This collection of Landscapes are my Keen to my father.
+We go to a grief counsellor, but these people are in a way, a substitute for letting it all out, having a good scream, coming from the feet up, a good cry, a good purging.”

 The process of grieving is said to come in five stages, denial, anger, bargaining, depression and acceptance, these stages never come in order, sometimes in reverse and sometimes all at once, but also within these are the moments of fond memories, and deep love that seems to become stronger, and takes on a deep seat within us.